 Classics is a broadly-based interdisciplinary major, with several different tracks designed to appeal to unique students with individual interests.
 Studying classics at UB allows students to experience the small classes, intense faculty involvement and intellectual challenge of a liberal arts college without sacrificing the resources, diversity and reasonable costs of a major state university.

 The department is concerned with the Latin and Greek languages and with the broadest possible study of Greek and Roman civilization.
 It is the oldest and most solidly grounded of the “area studies.”
 Complete majors are offered in both languages (Latin and Greek), in addition to a wide variety of courses that require no language background, and focus on the literature, history, archaeology, mythology and religion of classical times.
-The department also provides a home for the Religious Studies Program and offers several courses in this area.

 An undergraduate degree in classics gives students training in and exposure to a rich and diverse set of disciplines: history, archaeology, language, linguistics and literature.
 The department offers two undergraduate majors: Classics and Classical Civilization.
 The classics major is ideal for students who plan to pursue graduate work in languages and literature.
 The Classical Civilization major is ideal for students who plan to pursue graduate work in history or archeology.
 Within each major, students may choose from three concentrations.